 Over the past five years, building on green belt land has increased five times according to the BBC.
 This does not change the fundamental issues and arguments that surround building on green belt land, but it does increase the urgency of the debate.

 With green belt land taking up approximately 13% of the available land in England, and housing under ever more pressure, what happens to that land is important.
+Find out how you can make the most of land surrounding your house, with backland developments.
 If you want to have your say in what happens to land in green belt areas, we can help.

 Acting For Objectors To Green Belt Development